gilbsgilbs/babel-plugin-i18next-extract/README.md

 }
 ```

-Once you are set up, you can build your app normally or run Babel through [Babel CLI](
+Once the plugin is setup, you can build your app normally or run Babel through [Babel CLI](
 https://babeljs.io/docs/en/babel-cli):

 ```bash